-Professionalism Award

-This award recognizes a Fellow who has gone beyond the expected performance with complex patient situations, collaboration and/or helping peers or contributing to the clinics and program success.
+Professionalism Award: this award recognizes a Fellow who has gone beyond the expected performance with complex patient situations, collaboration and/or helping peers or contributing to the clinics and program success.
 Trainees present themselves and the program in an exemplary professional and ethical fashion.

-Selection: The Program Director Chairs a Selection Committee which includes the Site Training Directors .
+Selection: The Program Director Chairs a Selection Committee which includes the Site Training Coordinators.
 Any faculty member can nominate a Fellow for an award by providing a statement of why the Fellow is worthy of recognition.
+Faculty are welcome to nominate trainees during the annual faculty retreat so all faculty can comment/discuss.
 The Selection Committee will evaluate the credentials of Fellows active during the academic year and will make a selection for each of the available awards.
 Not all awards are presented every year.